0 Comment

 Employee Recognition: The Devil is in the Execution

-Most organizations understand the significance of rewarding and recognizing the efforts and achievements of their employees.
+Most organizations understand the significance of rewarding and recognizing their employees’ efforts and achievements.
 Hence, they launch employee recognition programs with much pomp and show.
-These initiatives generally receive great support initially and run extremely well for several months.
+These initiatives generally receive support initially and run exceptionally well for several months.

 However, once the buzz and excitement around these programs gradually die down, often the execution starts becoming increasingly erratic.

-This often leaves the organizations wondering about what went wrong and creates a lot of internal pressure.
+This often leaves the organizations wondering what went wrong and creates internal pressure.

 Integrate Reward and Recognition with Innovation Efforts